hippylib/hippylib.github.io/src/tutorials_v3.0.0/1_FEniCS101.md

 Copyright (c) 2016-2018, The University of Texas at Austin & University of California, Merced.<br>
+Copyright (c) 2019-2020, The University of Texas at Austin, University of California--Merced, Washington University in St. Louis.<br>
 All Rights reserved.<br>
 See file COPYRIGHT for details.